muratk5n/thirdwave/en/README.md

 European states their trash to Poland and companies there just burn it..?

-APNews: "Poland’s prime minister vowed tough measures Tuesday to fight a string of illegal fires at garbage dumps and landfills that has been producing hazardous smoke..
+APNews: "(2018) Poland’s prime minister vowed tough measures Tuesday to fight a string of illegal fires at garbage dumps and landfills that has been producing hazardous smoke..

 TV stations in Poland have been showing footage of huge clouds of smoke billowing into the air from various dump sites, as firefighters